-The Town of Hempstead Comptroller's Office collects the payments in lieu of taxes (PILOT) from the borrowing companies.
-The receipts are deposited into the Town of Hempstead Comptroller's office bank account and subsequently disbursed to the appropriate taxing jurisdictions.

-During 2016, the Agency entered into an agreement with the Town of Hempstead for PILOT billing and collection services.
-The cost of such services are reflected as intergovernmental compliance on the accompanying Statements of Revenues, Expenses, and Changes in Net Position for the years ended December 31, 2017 and 2016.
+Through September 2018, the Town of Hempstead Comptroller's Office collected PILOT from the borrowing companies.
+Receipts were deposited into the Town of Hempstead Comptroller's office bank account and subsequently disbursed to the appropriate taxing jurisdictions.
+The cost of such services is reflected as intergovernmental compliance on the accompanying 2017 Statement of Revenues, Expenses and Changes in Net Position.